 Though this exhibition does address issues such as destination, shelter, and legal status, the exhibition does not focus on resettlement issues.
-Through this exhibition, we aim to provide our visitors with facts about the realities of life for the world’s 60 million refugees.
+Through this exhibition, we aim to provide our visitors with facts about the realities of life for the world’s more than 65 million refugees.

 Is the exhibition appropriate for all ages?

 The tour is most appropriate for those aged twelve and older.
 Children younger than twelve must be accompanied by an adult.
 Parents with children in strollers are welcome to attend, but due to space constraints in the exhibition strollers may not enter the exhibition itself.
 A “stroller park” will be available and staffed by a volunteer, but MSF is not responsible for any lost property.

 Is there any graphic material on display within the exhibition?